cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

 .. requirement:: F_SLTI_01
   :derivedfrom: U_INSTRUCTION_SET_01

-  The SLTI behavior shall be applied when the opcode is OP-IMM and when func3 is 0x2.

-.. requirement:: F_SLTI_02
-  :derivedfrom: U_INSTRUCTION_SET_01

-  The result of SLTI shall be 1 when the signed value of its first parameter is lower that the signed value of its second parameter.
-It shall be 0 otherwise.
+  When the opcode is OP-IMM and the func3 field is 0x1, the register pointed by the rd field shall be 1 if the register pointed by the rs1 field is lower than the immediate value using a signed comparison, 0 otherwise.

 SLTIU
 `````